 Want more?
 Check out my colleague Amanda Zantal-Wiener's picks here.

 In 2015, Middle Tennessee State University researchers Carol A. Smith and Larry W. Morris discovered that students who listened to "sedative" music during a test scored higher than those who listened to lyrical music.
 (That somewhat contrasts their initial findings 39 years earlier, which showed that while music didn't reveal an impact on test scores, those who listened to "stimulative music" showed a significant increase in worry and highly emotional reactions.)

 Buried in deadlines?
-Trying to unearth yourself from an email mountain after some time out of the office?
-Regretting that you came back?
-Whatever's bugging you, sometimes, the best remedy for productivity loss is a solid dose of "feel good" tunes -- you know, the kind that make you spontaneously use a pen as a pantomimed microphone.
+Trying to unearth yourself from an email mountain after some time off?
+Whatever's bugging you, sometimes, the best remedy for productivity loss is a solid dose of "feel good" tunes — you know, the kind that make you spontaneously use a pen as a pantomimed microphone.